-Continuing our woodworking adventures into Alabama, we arrive at the home of Woodcraft Magazine senior editor, Joe Hurst-Wajszczuk to cover his garage to workshop extreme makeover.
+Continuing our woodworking adventures into Alabama, we arrive at the home of Woodcraft Magazine senior editor, Joe Hurst-Wajszczuk to cover his 20′ x 22′ interior garage space morphing into an extreme workshop makeover.
 The 2011 October/ November Issue #43 of Woodcraft Magazine features a special topic on this floor to ceiling, wall to wall transformation with detailed projects, providing instruction on turning any garage, basement or outside structure into a viable workshop.
 Joe is tasked with converting his 20′ x 20′ two-car attached garage into an organized, fully functioning, safe workshop.
 The “BEFORE” photo below will give you an idea of what Joe started with.
 If the clutter and disorganization looks similar to your work area, then perhaps this information may help you build a workshop makeover too.

 From this blog and inside issue #43 of the Woodcraft Magazine, you can start a plan to build that dream shop you’ve been putting off with these projects and shop-building strategies to spark your own ideas.
 In this case, at the end of the day, Joe’s workshop can still be used as a garage to park the car, make home repairs, place maintenance and recreational items, and still have enough room for storage by creating a compact, mobile, completely efficient shop.

 Joe’s legitimate workshop started with an organized approach, creating a timeline and floor plan which included wiring & lighting, work schedule with a budget, cleaning out the current space, hiring licensed contractors while prepping, patching & painting walls for storage, and building the modular mobile shop projects.